waynodiablo/Oystercard/pills/debugging.md

 * It doesn't matter what debugging tools you are using, but you should *always* be using some sort of tool - if you're using nothing you're going to have a really hard time conducting your experiments and fixing the bug.
-* When experimenting run lots of little tests (often this is simply putting a load of `puts` statements in your code), generally the sign of an experienced debugger is someone who uses a large number of tests like this to analyse/experiment on the problem
+* When trying to understand your code, run lots of little experiments (often this is simply putting a load of `puts` statements in your code), generally the sign of an experienced debugger is someone who uses a large number of tests like this to analyse/experiment on the problem